 Government regulations introduced in September 2013 state that pupils should not be taken on holiday during term time.
 This law also states that parents do not have an automatic right to take their child out of school for this reason.

-Should you need to take your child out of school for exceptional circumstances during term time, an appointment will need to be made with the Education Welfare Officer and you should contact the school office to arrange this.
+Should you need to take your child out of school for exceptional circumstances during term time, an appointment will need to be made with the Executive Headteacher and you should contact the school office to arrange this.

 Unauthorised absence could result in a Fixed Penalty Fine being issued under Section 444(B) of the Education Act 1996.